lipingtababa/SiteUptimeWatcher/README.md

 5. Requests to PostgreSQL is done with a sync sdk as I don't have the knowledge to evaluate the maturity of the async libraries, like [asyncpg](https://github.com/MagicStack/asyncpg) and [Psycopg 3](https://www.psycopg.org/psycopg3/docs/advanced/async.html).

 ## DB Schema
-> Requirement: stores the metrics into an Aiven PostgreSQL database.
+> Requirement: stores the metrics into an PostgreSQL database.

 There are 2 tables: a relational table **endpoints** where urls are managed and a timescale hypertable **metrics** which contains the time series data with Timescale plugin.